UCLA School of Dentistry: Advanced clinical training programs

 Advanced clinical training programs (ACT) are meant for graduates of foreign and U.S. dental schools.
-There are nine different programs offered: Esthetic & Restorative, Endodontics, Orofacial Pain & Dysfunction, Orthodontics, Orthodontics Advanced, Pediatric Dentistry, Restorative Dentistry, Surgical Implant and Advanced Surgical Implant.
+There are nine different programs offered: Endodontics, Orofacial Pain & Dysfunction, Orthodontics, Orthodontics Advanced, Pediatric Dentistry, Restorative Dentistry, Surgical Implant and Advanced Surgical Implant.
 Programs generally require a year to a three-year commitment.
 The programs culminate with the trainees receiving a certificate of completion.
 The ACT programs are not accredited by the Commission on Dental Accreditation.

 Preceptorship programs

-Preceptorship programs are meant for U.S. or internationally trained dentists who want specialized postgraduate training.
+Preceptorship programs are meant for U.S. or internationally-trained dentists who want specialized postgraduate training.
 These programs are between one and four academic quarters long and enrollees have more of an observer experience.
-There are 15 different programs offered: Advanced Implantology, Advanced Prosthodontics, AEGD Westwood, Esthetic & Restorative, Endodontics, Hospital Dentistry, Oral & Maxillofacial Surgery, Oral Biology, Orofacial Pain & Dysfunction, Orthodontics, Orthodontics Advanced, Pediatric Dentistry, Periodontics, Restorative Dentistry and Surgical Implant Dentistry.
+There are 15 different programs offered: Advanced Implantology, Advanced Prosthodontics, AEGD Westwood, Endodontics, Hospital Dentistry, Oral & Maxillofacial Surgery, Oral Biology, Orofacial Pain & Dysfunction, Orthodontics, Orthodontics Advanced, Pediatric Dentistry, Periodontics, Restorative Dentistry and Surgical Implant Dentistry.
 The Preceptorship programs are not accredited by the Commission on Dental Accreditation.